 The National Graduate School of Engineering Chemistry of Lille (École Nationale Supérieure de Chimie de Lille, ENSCL) was founded in 1894 as the Chemistry Institute in the Lille Faculty of Science (Institut de Chimie de la Faculté des Sciences de Lille).

-It is a public institution of higher learning supervised by the Ministry of National Education and Research and authorised to award the ENSCL engineering degree recognised by the Engineering Accreditation Commission (equivalent to a Master’s degree)
+It is a public institution of higher learning supervised by the Ministry of National Education and Research and authorised to award the ENSCL MSc in Chemistry and Engineering Chemistry recognised by the French Engineering Accreditation Commission.

 ENSCL is a member of the Gay-Lussac Federation that groups 19 Chemistry and Chemical Engineering Schools.